 SEC.
-12. This act applies to all leases, whether executed, renewed, or entered into before or after the effective date of this act, to the full extent that it constitutionally can be so applied.
+13. This act applies to all leases, whether executed, renewed, or entered into before or after the effective date of this act, to the full extent that it constitutionally can be so applied.

-executed before as well as after its effective date.
-The purpose of Section 12 is to permit, insofar as it is possible to do so, the courts to develop and apply a uniform body of law applicable to all cases involving a repudiation or material breach of a lease that arise after the effective date of the act.
+Comment.
+Section 13 provides that this act is to be applied to leases executed before as well as after its effective date.
+The purpose of Section 13 is to permit, insofar as it is possible to do so, the courts to develop and apply a uniform body of law applicable to all cases involving a repudiation or material breach of a lease that arise after the effective date of the act.
 The section recognizes that the constitutional prohibition against the impairment of the obligation of contracts may limit the extent to which this act can be applied to leases executed before its effective date.
 Whether there is such a constitutional limitation on the retroactive application of this act, and the extent of such possible limitation, must be determined by the courts.